-Du e Date Form Title What to Report Amounts to Report To IRS To Recipient (unless indicated otherwise) 1042-S Foreign Person's U.S. Source Income Subject to Withholding Income such as interest, dividends, royalties, pensions and annuities, etc., and amounts withheld under Chapter 3.
+Due Date Form Title What To Report Amounts To Report To IRS To Recipient (unless indicated otherwise) 1042-S Foreign Person's U.S. Source Income Subject to Withholding Income such as interest, dividends, royalties, pensions and annuities, etc., and amounts withheld under Chapter 3.
 Also, distributions of effectively connected income by publicly traded partnerships or nominees.
-See form instructions March 15 March 15 1098 Mortgage Interest Statement Mortgage interest (including points) and certain mortgage insurance premiums you received in the course of your trade or business from individuals and reimbursements of overpaid interest. \$600 or more February 28 (To Payer/ Borrower) January 31 1098-C Contributions of Motor Vehicles, Boats, and Airplanes Information regarding a donated motor vehicle, boat, or airplane.
-Gross proceeds of more than \$500 February 28 (To Donor) 30 days from date of sale or contribution 1098-E Student Loan Interest Statement Student loan interest received in the course of your trade or business. \$600 or more February 28 January 31 1098-T Tuition Statement Qualified tuition and related expenses, reimbursements or refunds, and scholarships or grants (optional).
+See form instructions March 15 March 15 1097-BTC Bond Tax Credit ax credit bond credits to shareholders.
+February 28 On or before the 15th day of the 2nd calendar month afte the close of the calendar quarter (or or before May 15; August 15; November 15; February 15 of the following year) 1098 Mortgage Interest Statement Mortgage interest (including points) and certain mortgage insurance premiums you received in the course of your trade or business from individuals and reimbursements of overpaid interest. \$600 or more February 28 (To Payer/Borrower January 31 1098-C Contributions of Motor Vehicles, Boats, and Airplanes Information regarding a donated motor vehicle, boat, or airplane.
+Gross proceeds of more than \$500 February 28 (To Donor) 30 days from date o sale or contribution 1098-E Student Loan Interest Statement Student loan interest received in the course of your trade or business. \$600 or more February 28 January 31 1098-T Tuition Statement Qualified tuition and related expenses, reimbursements or refunds, and scholarships or grants (optional).
 See instructions February 28 January 31 1099-A Acquisition or Abandonment of Secured Property Information about the acquisition or abandonment of property that is security for a debt for which you are the lender.
 All amounts February 28 (To Borrower) January 31 1099-B Proceeds From Broker and Barter Exchange Transactions Sales or redemptions of securities, futures transactions, commodities, and barter exchange transactions.
-All amounts February 28 January 31 1099-C Cancellation of Debt Cancellation of a debt owed to a financial institution, the Federal Government, a credit union, RTC, FDIC, NCUA, a military department, the U.S. Postal Service, the Postal Rate Commission, or any organization having a significant trade or business of lending money. \$600 or more February 28 January 31 1099-CAP Changes in Corporate Control and Capital Structure Information about cash, stock, or other property from an acquisition of control or the substantial change in capital structure of a corporation.
-Amounts of stock or property valued at \$100 million or more February 28 (To Shareholders) January 31 1099-DIV Dividends and Distributions Distributions, such as dividends, capital gain distributions, or nontaxable distributions, that were paid on stock and liquidation distributions. \$10 or more, except \$600 or more for liquidations February 28 January 31 1099-G Certain Government Payments Unemployment compensation, state and local income tax refunds, agricultural payments, and taxable grants. \$10 or more for refunds and unemployment February 28 January 31 1099-H Health Coverage Tax Credit (HCTC) Advance Payments Health insurance premiums paid on behalf of certain individuals.
-All amounts February 28 January 31 1099-INT Interest Income Interest income. \$10 or more (\$600 or more in some cases) February 28 January 31 1099-LTC Long-Term Care and Accelerated Death Benefits Payments under a long-term care insurance contract and accelerated death benefits paid under a life insurance contract or by a viatical settlement provider.
-All amounts February 28 January 31 1099-MISC Miscellaneous Income Rent or royalty payments; prizes and awards that are not for services, such as winnings on TV or radio shows. \$600 or more, except \$10 or more for royalties (Also, use to report direct sales of \$5,000 or more of consumer goods for resale.)
-Payments to crew members by owners or operators of fishing boats including payments of proceeds from sale of catch.
-All amounts Section 409A deferrals and income from nonqualified deferred compensation plans.
-All amounts (\$600 or more if deferrals) Payments to a physician, physicians' corporation, or other supplier of health and medical services.
-Issued mainly by medical assistance programs or health and accident insurance plans. \$600 or more February 28 January 31 Payments for services performed for a trade or business by people not treated as its employees.
-Examples: fees to subcontractors or directors and golden parachute payments. \$600 or more Fish purchases paid in cash for resale. \$600 or more Substitute dividends and tax-exempt interest payments reportable by brokers. \$10 or more Crop insurance proceeds. \$600 or more Gross proceeds paid to attorneys. \$600 or more 1099-OID Original Issue Discount Original issue discount. \$10 or more February 28 January 31 1099-PATR Taxable Distributions Received From Cooperatives Distributions from cooperatives passed through to their patrons including any domestic production activities deduction and certain pass-through credits. \$10 or more February 28 January 31
+All amounts February 28 February 15 1099-C Cancellation of Debt Cancellation of a debt owed to a financial institution, the Federal Government, a credit union, RTC, FDIC, NCUA, a military department, the U.S. Postal Service, the Postal Rate Commission, or any organization having a significant trade or business of lending money. \$600 or more February 28 January 31 1099-CAP Changes in Corporate Control and Capital Structure Information about cash, stock, or other property from an acquisition of control or the substantial change in capital structure of a corporation.
+(To Shareholders) January 31 1099-DIV Dividends and Distributions Distributions, such as dividends, capital gain distributions, or nontaxable distributions, that were paid on stock and liquidation distributions. \$10 or more, except \$600 or more for liquidations February 28 January 31 1099-G Certain Government Payments Unemployment compensation, state and local income tax refunds, agricultural payments, and taxable grants. \$10 or more for refunds and unemployment February 28 January 31 1099-H Health Coverage Tax Credit (HCTC) Advance Payments ICTC) All amounts February 28 January 31 1099-INT Interest Income Interest income. rest income. \$10 or more (\$600 or more in some cases) Fel January 31 1099-K Merchant Card and Merchant card Third-Party Network Payments All amounts - . aymone Third-party network payments. \$20,000 or more (and 200 or more transactions) February 28 January 31 1099-LTC Long-Term Care and Accelerated Death Benefits Payments under a long-term care insurance contract and accelerated death benefits paid under a life insurance contract or by a viatical settlement provider.
+All amounts February 28 January 31